tmcybers/tmcybers/README.md

-    `I use daily: ".(t|j)s(x)", ".html" and ".(s)css"`, `I'm currently learning Nodejs, Angular, TypeScript and Java (Spring boot)`, `I'm looking to collaborate on social impact projects`, `Ask me about JavaScript, Beer, Bikes and Personal Management Tools`, `Things I deeply care about: Design and User Experience`, ],
+    `I use daily: ".(t|j)s(x)", ".html" and ".(s)css"`, `I'm currently learning Nodejs, Angular, TypeScript and Java (Spring boot)`, `I'm looking to collaborate on social impact projects`, `Ask me about JavaScript, React and Hacking`, `Things I deeply care about: Design and User Experience`, ],
 };